 \subsubsection{Context-Aware CoT Distillation.}

-Although in-context learning (ICL)~\cite{dong2022survey} can adapt MLLMs to proactive reasoning tasks, integrated examples incur additional inference overhead. \cmt{Additionally, directly applying supervised fine-tuning (SFT)~\cite{achiam2023gpt} on sensor data and proactive labels leads to limited understanding of the current situation and user intent.}
+This section introduces the training pipeline of the reasoner.
+Although in-context learning (ICL)~\cite{dong2022survey} can adapt MLLMs to proactive reasoning tasks, integrated examples incur additional inference overhead.
+Additionally, directly applying supervised fine-tuning (SFT)~\cite{achiam2023gpt} on sensor data and proactive labels leads to limited understanding of the current situation and user intent.

-To address this, we develop a context-aware CoT distillation approach to fine-tune the VLM. \cmt{Specifically, we use the paired data $\texttt<$\textit{img, sen, personas, thoughts, score, tools} $\texttt{>}$ with SFT for fine-tuning, where \textit{img}, \textit{sen}, and \textit{persona} are the inputs, indicating raw images, non-visual sensory contexts (location, motion, and audio), and personas, respectively. \textit{score} and \textit{tools} are the corresponding annotations for each sample, indicating the proactive score and tool calls. \textit{thoughts} is the description of the current vision inputs, which are used to enable the VLM to learn to first generate explicit thoughts about the current context rather than directly generating proactive score and tool calls.
-We employ an additional advanced VLM with a proactive-oriented prompt to generate a description for each image, and it is used solely for training data generation.
-Details of the prompt see the Appendix.
-Finally, we train the VLM on the paired datasets and apply Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to reduce training cost. }
+To address this, we develop a context-aware CoT distillation approach to fine-tune the VLM reasoner.
+Specifically, we first use a human-annotated dataset $\mathcal{D}$, where each sample contains $\texttt{<}$\textit{img, sen, personas, predictions, tools}$\texttt{>}$.
+Here, \textit{img}, \textit{sen}, and \textit{personas} denote raw images, non-visual sensory contexts (e.g., location, motion, audio, and history), and user personas, respectively. \textit{predictions} and \textit{tools} denote the corresponding proactive predictions and tool calls.
+To enable the VLM to think before acting, i.e., first reason about the current situation and user intent before predicting proactive needs and tool calls, we employ an additional advanced VLM with a proactive-oriented prompt to generate descriptions for each image.
+Details of the prompt are provided in the Appendix.
+Next, we use the generated descriptions as reasoning traces to augment $\mathcal{D}$, yielding a reasoning-enriched dataset $\widetilde{\mathcal{D}}$ in which each sample is $\texttt{<}$\textit{img, sen, personas, thoughts, predictions, tools}$\texttt{>}$, where \textit{thoughts} denotes the reasoning traces for the current visual context.
+This encourages the VLM to first generate interpretable thoughts about the current context rather than directly predicting proactive need and tool calls.
+Finally, we fine-tune the VLM on $\widetilde{\mathcal{D}}$ and apply Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to reduce training cost.